KarimAziev/redux-saga-modal/README.md

 const store = createStore(rootReducer)
 ```
 Add `modalsSaga` from `redux-saga-modal` to your root saga.
-NOTE: You don't need to fork your modals sagas here, instead pass them as a prop to the `sagaModal` wrapper.
+**NOTE**: You don't need to fork your modals sagas here, instead pass them as a prop to the `sagaModal` wrapper.

 ```javascript
 import { fork, all } from 'redux-saga/effects'